 Family Engagement in Education Act

-On July 11, 2013 the Family Engagement in Education Act of 2013 (S. 1291/H.R.
-2662) was introduced by U.S. Senators Jack Reed (RI), Christopher Coons (DE), Sheldon Whitehouse (RI), and Representatives Glenn Thompson (PA) and Carolyn McCarthy (NY).
-Read a summary and a funding breakdown of this important legislation that is intended to inform comprehensive reauthorization of the Elementary and Secondary Education Act (ESEA).
+On March 02, 2015 the Family Engagement in Education Act of 2015 (S. 622/H.R.
+1194) was introduced by U.S. Senators Jack Reed (D-RI), Christopher Coons (D-DE), Sheldon Whitehouse (D-RI) and Representatives Glenn Thompson (R-PA) and Mark Desaulnier (D-CA).
+Read a summary of this important legislation that is intended to strengthen families' engagement in their education of their children.

-Research shows that family engagement in a child’s education increases student achievement, improves attendance, and reduces dropout rates.
-The Family Engagement in Education Act of 2013 seeks to target capacity-building and technical assistance for effective family engagement strategies by promoting district flexibility to identify programming that works best for individual communities.
-Encourage your member of Congress to support the Family Engagement in Education Act by speaking up on PTA's Takes Action Network.
+Research shows that family engagement in a child’s education increases student achievement, improves attendance and reduces dropout rates.
+The Family Engagement in Education Act of 2015 seeks to target capacity-building and technical assistance for effective family engagement strategies by promoting district flexibility to identify programming that works best for individual communities.
+Encourage your member of Congress to co-sponsor the Family Engagement in Education Act by using PTA's Takes Action Network.

 National PTA offers its leaders and members many additional resources for providing effective advocacy.
-You can visit our advocacy page at www.pta.org/advocacy to find information on PTA’s federal public policy agenda.
-The advocacy website also has links for an advocacy toolkit to help members and state leaders maximize their local grassroots organizing efforts.
-Read our blog every Thursday to get PTA Government Affairs updates and great ideas for advocacy and grassroots efforts.
+Visit our advocacy page to find information on PTA’s federal public policy agenda and a toolkit to help members and state leaders maximize their local grassroots organizing efforts.